Usage Data Billing

 Individual Prices or Quantities

 Certain business use cases require individual (account-specific) prices, price tiers or quantity information for consumption data.
 To this end, you can add multiple price and quantity fields to the source object.
 An (account-specific) subscription item can then retrieve the intended value from the specified source field.
-Doing so, usually requires aggregating the relevant values from multiple source records.
+Doing so usually requires to aggregate the relevant values from multiple source records.

 Retrieving and aggregating individual source prices